Synthetic multi-inversion time magnetic resonance images for visualization of subcortical structures

 The 3D magnetization prepared rapid acquisition with gradient echo~(MPRAGE) image~\cite{mugler1990three} is routinely acquired in neuroimaging, largely because of its excellent gray matter~(GM)/white matter~(WM) contrast as well as its fast acquisition time and high resolution.
 It is conventionally acquired to yield a T$_1$-w contrast using a $180^\circ$ inversion pulse and an inversion time~(TI) that will null the signal from cerebrospinal fluid, as shown in Fig.~\ref{fig:intro-fgmp}(a).
 The FGATIR pulse sequence is a 3D MPRAGE sequence with a much shorter TI (typically around 400~ms at 3T), which is selected to approximately null the WM signal.
-Although a conventional MPRAGE image shows relatively poor contrast of the subthalamic nuclei, striatum, globus pallidus interna, nucleus accumbens, and internal capsule, FGATIR images have been shown to have sufficient contrast to target and/or segment these critical brain structures~\cite{sudhyadhom2009high}.
+Although a conventional MPRAGE image shows relatively poor contrast of the thalamic nuclei, striatum, globus pallidus interna, nucleus accumbens, and internal capsule, FGATIR images provide improved contrast relative to MPRAGE for the visualization and/or segmentation of these critical brain structures~\cite{sudhyadhom2009high}.

-Despite the utility of FGATIR and similar sequences in improving subcortical structure contrast, these specialized imaging protocols are not routinely included in clinical workflows due to their additional acquisition time, limited availability in standard imaging protocols, and challenges in consistent implementation across diverse clinical sites.
-Consequently, there is a pressing need for methods that can enhance the visualization and delineation of subcortical structures using only routinely acquired MR sequences.